 Legal Disclaimer: Due to the dynamic nature of websites, no single plugin can offer 100% legal compliance.
 Please consult a specialist internet law attorney to determine if you are in compliance with all applicable laws for your jurisdictions and your use cases.
 Nothing on this website should be considered legal advice.

-What are CCPA and CPRA?
+What Is CCPA and CPRA?

-- You must be willing to disclose what data you have collected
+- You must be willing to disclose what data you have collected.

-- You must delete that data if a consumer requests it
+- You must delete that data if a consumer requests it.

-The Difference Between CCPA/CPRA and GDPR
+What’s the Difference Between CCPA/CPRA and GDPR?

 GDPR is a bit more strict, requiring a website to inform someone right away that they are being tracked by cookies (which you use if you have Google Analytics installed).
+You need to ask for consent to track certain data before you start collecting it.

 However, it’s strongly recommended that all websites that use Google Analytics or other data collection measures become compliant with GDPR anyway, whether you’re also selling data or not.